 Someone affected by diabetes could have an underlying thyroid disorder if they have deterioration in blood sugar control, unexplained weight loss, or higher requirements of insulin.
 In some cases, overactive thyroid could reveal latent diabetes.

-This chronic disease increases the risk of heart disease, while hyperthyroidism raises the risk of abnormal heart rhythm, angina, worsen heart failure, and other heart issues.
+This chronic disease increases the risk of heart disease, while hyperthyroidism raises the risk of abnormal heart rhythm, angina, worsening heart failure, and other heart issues.
 That’s because overactive thyroid causes a rapid heart rate.

 So, having both of these conditions makes these people more prone to heart problems than others.